What is River blindness?

 - Guatemala (2016)

-Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for onchocerciasis has increased considerably.
+Since the London Declaration was signed in 2012 and partners committed to defeating neglected tropical diseases, the number of people receiving preventive chemotherapy for river blindness has increased considerably.

 - Data is provided by the World Health Organization